HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Shared microservices:__

-- logUserEvent_ms.php __==finished==__ The existing name should be retained based on the actual function of the microservice, even though it is not aligned with CRUD.
-In this case, a more general name better describes the function of the microservice.
 - logServiceEvent_ms.php __==UNFINISHED==__
 - getUid_ms.php __==finished==__ New filename: "readUid_ms.php" according to new nameconvention based on CRUD and the actual function of the ms.
 - retrieveUsername_ms.php __==finished==__ New filename: "readUsername_ms.php" according to new nameconvention based on CRUD.